 Participating vehicles may be required to be subject to an exhaust noise emission test prior to starting in an event or at any time during the event.
 The maximum noise emission permitted (unless a specific exemption is obtained) is 95 dB(A) measured at 30m distance whilst the vehicle is being driven under full acceleration.

-Group Na is for production touring cars as recognised by CAMS and commercially available in Australia prior to 31st December 1957, with the inclusion of certain run-on models.
+Group Na is for production touring cars as recognised by Motorsport Australia and commercially available in Australia prior to 31st December 1957, with the inclusion of certain run-on models.

 Group Nb is for series production type touring cars manufactured prior to 31st December 1964 of which 100 of the particular model must have been produced (also known as Appendix J).
 This group is open to cars which were built and established a competition history either in Australia or overseas, provided the make and model was homologated with the FIA.